DariuszPiskorowski/Teensy_4.1_demo-serial-frequency_generator/README.md

 ## File Overview

-- `demo` — Main source file with all logic and comments in English.
+- `demo.ino` — Main source file with all logic and comments in English.
 - `README.md` — This documentation.

 ---